 If an ash tree appears unhealthy, consider having it examined by a professional.
 If you suspect your tree has been infested by the EAB, call the City’s Forestry Program at 970-339-2405.

 Managing the Emerald Ash Borer

-Private properties with an infected ash tree larger than 15 inches in diameter and in good health can hire a professional to treat it with insecticide or they can choose to remove the tree and dispose of it in the pre-determined ash tree drop-off site.
+Private properties with an infected ash tree larger than 15 inches in diameter and in good health can hire a professional to treat it with insecticide, or they can choose to remove the tree and dispose of it in the pre-determined ash tree drop-off site.
 If the tree is smaller than 15 inches in diameter, residents can choose to treat otherwise healthy trees themselves.
 If the tree is in poor health, it may need to be cut down and taken to the disposal site.
-Keep in mind that it could take up to three years for a tree infected with the insect to show signs of decline, so regular checks are recommended.
+Keep in mind that it could take up to three years for a tree infested with the insect to show signs of decline, so regular inspections are recommended.